Influence maximization by rumor spreading on correlated networks through community identification: Concepts and methods

 \subsection{Influence models}

-The spreading of rumors or information can be approached as a psychological contagion where an idea ``contaminates'' the mind of a population~\citep{Castellano2009}.
-In the general rumor approach~\cite{DALEY1964,Maki1973} ignorant vertices are those who are unaware of the information, spreaders are informed individuals that can transmit the rumor, and stiflers are individuals who have heard the rumor, but do not spread the information anymore~\cite{Castellano2009,Borge-Holthoefer2012,Pastor-Satorras2015,Vega-OliverosH17}.
-Thus, each subject can be in one of the three states, i.e., ignorant, spreader or stifler, at each time step.
-Notice that stiflers act as recovered individuals in a disease spreading model, as they do not participate in the spreading process anymore~\cite{Pastor-Satorras2015}.
-Rumor models are different from the traditional susceptible-infected-recovered ({\SIR}) spreading model, in the sense that the transition between states occurs only through contacts, whereas the transition from infected to recovery in the SIR model occurs spontaneously, independent of the connections.
+One can approach the spreading of rumors or information as a psychological contagion where an idea ``contaminates'' the mind of a population~\citep{Pastor-Satorras2015,Vega-Oliveros2019a}.
+In the general rumor approach~\cite{Maki1973,moreno2004dynamics,Vega-Oliveros2019a} ignorant nodes (\Ig) are those who are unaware of the information, spreaders (\Sp) are informed individuals that transmit the rumor, and stiflers (\St) are individuals who have heard the rumor but do not spread the information anymore~\cite{Pastor-Satorras2015, Vega-OliverosH17}.
+Thus, each subject can be in one of the three states, i.e., unaware, spreader, or stifler, at each time step.
+Notice that stiflers act as recovered individuals in a disease spreading model, as they do not participate in the spreading process anymore~\cite{Maki1973, Pastor-Satorras2015}.
+Rumor models are different from the traditional susceptible-infected-recovered (\SIR) spreading model, in the sense that the spreading of information is intentional and the transition between states occurs only through contacts, whereas the transition from infected to recovery in the {\SIR} model occurs spontaneously, independent of the connections.
+In other words, {\SIR} models assume that people have the same behavior to stop spreading information.

 In the rumor model proposed by Maki and Thompson~\cite{Maki1973}, a node that knows the rumor tries to pass the information to each of its neighbors according to a probability $\beta$.
 When the contact is performed between two informed individuals, the active spreader becomes a stifler according to probability $\mu$.
-Here, we consider this model for information propagation because the contagion happens only through contact between individuals, which implies that the network structure impacts the dynamics.
-In addition, this model simulates real social dynamics more accurate than sociology-based models, as people may have multiple opinions, i.e., positive, hesitating or negative~\cite{StieglitzD13}.
+We consider this model because all transitions occur through contacts, which makes the dynamics strongly dependent on the network structure.
+In addition, this model simulates real social dynamics more accurate than epidemic or threshold models, as people may have multiple opinions, i.e., positive, hesitating or negative~\cite{StieglitzD13}.
 In rumor propagation, spreaders behave like individuals with positive views and stiflers with negative ones.

+Different from information cascade and threshold models~\cite{Kempe15,Pastor-Satorras2015}, spreaders stop the propagation after considering the information has lost its ``news value''~\cite{Maki1973}, i.e., the rumor is broadly known or without novelty according to the contact interaction.
+Besides, the psychological contagion implies a bigger exposure in time and different sources of information.
+Then, spreaders in rumor models try repeatedly to propagate the information to their neighbors, which is related to a social reinforcement action.